createdbyx/Codefarts.BuildHelper/Plugins/AutoVersionUpdater/README.md

 * Project file must contain a FileVersion, AssemblyVersion or PackageVersion specified otherwise this plugin will not generate one.
 * A version number must consist of 4 numbers (Example: 1.2.3.201) otherwise an error occurs.
+* Version numbers are expected to be integers otherwise a parsing error will occur.